Trump, potential VP pick and former actress swarm Iowa ahead of caucuses

 He is expected to host eight "commit to caucus" events that will take place as far west as Sioux City and as far east as Clinton, which is on the border of Illinois.
 Trump currently plans to hold his final pre-caucus event in Cherokee on the eve of the caucuses on Jan.
 14, and plans to remain in the state on caucus night.

 Georgia Rep. Marjorie Taylor-Greene will be the featured speaker at a Trump event in Keokuk on Thursday.
+Barr is set to speak at a rally in Boone next Tuesday.
 And former Housing and Urban Development Secretary Dr. Ben Carson, who ran against Trump in 2016, campaigned for him in Iowa in December.

 The campaign plans to host an event every day between Wednesday and caucus night.